milescb/traccc-aaS/README.md

 ## Deploy on K8s cluster using SuperSONIC

-For server-side large-scale deployment.
-We are using [SuperSONIC](https://github.com/fastmachinelearning/SuperSONIC) framework
+For server-side large-scale deployment we are using the [SuperSONIC](https://github.com/fastmachinelearning/SuperSONIC) framework.

 ### To deploy the server on NRP Nautilus

 ```
 source deploy-nautilus-atlas.sh
 ```